In this article, we will discuss the concept of Cloud Computing and its essential terms associated with the bank exams.

 Cloud computing offers platform independence, the software is not required to be installed on any PC.
 There is portability in cloud computing.

-Applications that executes on a cloud are email, web conferencing.
+Applications that execute on a cloud are over email or through web conferencing.

 Hybrid Cloud is a cloud service which includes both private and public clouds.
 Hybrid cloud is best for heavy workload because it combines both public cloud and private cloud.

-Infrastructure-as-a-Service (IaaS) –.
-Here users are responsible for managing data, applications, runtime.
-In IaaS, providers manage virtualization, servers, hard drives, storage, and networking.
+- Infrastructure-as-a-Service (IaaS) – Here users are responsible for managing data, applications and runtime.
+In IaaS, providers manage virtualisation, servers, hard drives, storage, and networking.

 Example: (AWS) Amazon Web Services, Microsoft Azure.

-Platform-as-a-service (PaaS) – PaaS is used for development, with Paas one can develop and customize applications.
+- Platform-as-a-service (PaaS) – PaaS is used for development.
+With PaaS, one can develop and customise applications.
 PaaS makes it easy to for development, testing, and deployment of applications.

-Software-as-a-service (SaaS) – As it is a service based cloud.
-Cloud provider delivers a complete software to the client.
-Provides pre-configured hardware resources through a virtual interface.
-It does not include any operating System.
-It just only allows access to the software.
+- Software-as-a-service (SaaS) – As it is a service based cloud, the cloud provider delivers a complete software to the client.
+It provides pre-configured hardware resources through a virtual interface.
+It does not include any Operating System.
+It allows access to the software only.

 History of Cloud Computing

-This evolution started in 1950 with mainframe computing.
+The evolution of cloud computing started in 1950 with mainframe computing.
 Here multiple users are allowed to access a mainframe.

-After 20 years around 1970, the concept of virtualization came.
-Virtualization software made it possible to execute one or more operating systems simultaneously in an isolated environment.
+After 20 years around 1970, the concept of virtualisation came.
+Virtualisation software made it possible to execute one or more operating systems simultaneously in an isolated environment.

 Risks related to Cloud Computing

-It becomes very difficult to switch from one cloud service provider to another.
+It becomes challenging to switch from one cloud service provider to another.

-Sometimes data deletion request are made and it may not get deleted, as backup files are not available at the time of deletion
+Sometimes data deletion request is made and it may not get deleted, as backup files are not available at the time of deletion.